UAB-Extsy/xtsy-token-contract/TOKENOMICS_IMPLEMENTATION.md

 4. **Marketing Budget**: The marketing allocation (50M XTSY) should be used for partnerships and marketing campaigns.

 5. **Supply Cap**: The total supply is capped at 500M XTSY.
-Additional minting is only possible up to this limit.
+No additional minting is possible after deployment.

 6. **Security**: All allocation addresses are validated to not be zero addresses during deployment.

+7. **No Ownership**: The contract does not have an owner, making it fully decentralized after deployment.

 ## Verified Features

 ✅ Total supply correctly set to 500M XTSY
 ✅ Automatic distribution according to implemented percentages ✅ All allocation addresses stored as immutable
-✅ Owner can mint additional tokens up to supply cap
-✅ Burnable functionality using OpenZeppelin ERC20Burnable
-✅ Zero address validation
-✅ Supply cap enforcement
+✅ No additional minting functionality (fully distributed at deployment) ✅ Burnable functionality using OpenZeppelin ERC20Burnable ✅ Zero address validation for all allocation addresses ✅ Supply cap enforcement using ERC20Capped
+✅ No ownership functions (fully decentralized)
 ✅ All tests passing